coillarach/SET09102/notes/04_workflow.md

 of format is up to the team, but for the purposes of these notes, we will assume the use of a task board.

-By default, a task board in GitHub contains the three swimlanes, `Todo`, `In Progress` and `Done` as shown in Fig. XX.
+By default, a task board in GitHub contains the three swimlanes, `Todo`, `In Progress` and `Done` as shown in Fig. 5.
 Further columns can be added if needed - this depends on how the team decides to manage the work.
 For example, a swimlane for stalled tasks could be added, or for tasks in review.
 The task board can be as complicated as required, but in general, the simpler the structure, the more intuitive it is to use.

 ![Default GitHub task board](../images/github_task_board.png)

-*Fig XX: Default GitHub task board*
+*Fig 5: Default GitHub task board*

 Tasks in GitHub are represented by [issues](https://docs.github.com/en/issues).
 They can be added directly on the task board using the button at the bottom of each swimlane.
 If you take that option,